-“I know all of this sounds counterintuitive, but you have to put yourselves back in the early 1960s,” said Ms. Parker referring to Chapter 4 of book entitled ‘The Econ of Cold War Space’.
+“I know all of this sounds counterintuitive, but you have to put yourselves back in the early 1960s,” said Ms. Parker referring to Chapter 4 of a book entitled ‘The Econ of Cold War Space’.
 “It seems pretty clear back in 1960 that the United States had no idea what they were doing.
 Complicating matters, President Kennedy had just announced plans to go to the moon.
-So their first plan was to just fake the missions.
+So their first plan was just to fake the missions.
 But it wasn’t that simple.”

 In her book, Ms. Parker claims that NASA couldn’t figure out how to fake the most costly part of the mission: the Saturn rockets.

 “It makes complete sense once you get comfortable about the idea.
-I mean, they’re already shooting through space, so why not actually do it.
+I mean, they’re already shooting through space, so why not do it.
 The problem was, we didn’t have the film or television technology to beam it live back to Earth.
 So that was done by Stanley Kubrick in Burbank, CA.”